The Stats period selector and compare mode

 Forecast is the exception

-The Forecast tab doesn't read this period selector.
-It has its own forward-looking date picker on the tab itself — the period selector is retrospective, Forecast is prospective.
+The Forecast tab doesn't use this period selector.
+It has its own date picker on the tab itself, because the period selector looks at the past and Forecast looks at what's coming up.

 Frequently asked questions